JonAbrams/SpaceAce/README.md

 Parameter: A space

-Returns: The the deepest root space associated with the given space.
+Returns: The root space associated with the given space.

-**Note**: Returns the latest root space of the passed in space.
+**Note**: This function goes all the way up in the chain of parent spaces, returning the latest root space of the parameter.
 This means you can safely do `rootOf(space)` anywhere in a custom action, and always get the latest version.

 ```js
 import { createSpace, rootOf } from 'spaceace';